Now it’s your turn to roar back and tell those adcom big cheeses what you thought of their MBA applications.

 - Which one did you find cold and off-putting?

-HBSGuru.com Founder Sandy Kreisberg will orchestrate the discussion which is bound to be informative, entertaining, and laugh-out-loud funny.
+HBSGuru.com Founder Sandy Kreisberg will orchestrate the discussion on this year’s MBA applications, which is bound to be informative, entertaining, and laugh-out-loud funny.

 Harvard Business School